adityaprasad502/adityaprasad502/README.md

 </p>
 <details>
 <summary><b>Random Facts for Today</b></summary><br>
-<p>💡 Dr. Kellogg introduced Kellogg`s Corn Flakes in hopes that it would reduce masturbation.</p>
+<p>💡 A goldfish has a memory span of three seconds.  </p>
 <hr>
-<p>💡 Right-handed people live, on average; nine years longer than left handed people.</p>
+<p>💡 A signature is called a John Hancock because he signed the Declaration of Independence.
+Only 2 people signed the declaration of independence on July 4.
+The Last person signed 2 years later.</p>
 <hr>
-<p>💡 The electric chair was invented by a dentist.</p>
+<p>💡 The average person spends about two years on the phone in a lifetime.</p>
 </details>
 <p>
     <a href="https://a.devh.in" rel="nofollow">